Simbul/baker/README.md

    * Create a Hpub book.json file: title, author, pages, etc. (see below)
    * All the assets must be contained within the publication folder or its subfolders
    * Check the example book from the website for an hands-on example
-   * See either [Standalone tutorial](https://github.com/bakerframework/baker/wiki/Tutorial-for-Standalone-App) or [Newsstand tutorial](https://github.com/bakerframework/baker/wiki/Tutorial-for-Newsstand-with-Free-issues) for more info
+   * See either [Standalone tutorial](https://github.com/bakerframework/baker/wiki/Tutorial-for-Standalone-App) or [Newsstand tutorial for free subscriptions](https://github.com/bakerframework/baker/wiki/Tutorial-for-Newsstand-with-Free-issues) or [Newsstand tutorial for paid subscriptions](https://github.com/bakerframework/baker/wiki/Tutorial-for-Newsstand-with-In-App-Purchase) for more information

 3. PUBLISH
    * Download the Baker Framework Xcode project from http://bakerframework.com (or GitHub).